Hmrinal/Gold_Analysis/README.md

 ## Explanation –

 We have the google search URL of the gold price from that we have scrape the price of the gold in Indian rupees and store it in a variable, which we further print it.
+Many more things can be added to this code.